wireapp/wire-server/docs/src/how-to/install/configuration-options.rst

   If the handle is provdided then any user on the instance can find users.

-This team feature flag can only by toggled by site-administrators with direct access to the galley instance:
+This team feature flag can only by toggled by site-administrators with direct access to the galley instance (for more details on how to make the API calls with `curl`, read further):

 .. code::